hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ### 11 August 2025
+#### Individual Calculations API
+Existing Retrieve a Self Assessment Tax Calculation endpoint updated in Sandbox and Production with the following change:
+##### Added
+Two new fields in the retrieve response body:
+`calculation/businessProfitAndLoss/adjustedProfit`
+`calculation/businessProfitAndLoss/outstandingBusinessIncome`

+Applies only to tax years 2025-26 onwards.

+---

+### 11 August 2025

 #### Business Details API